Whimsy Stick

 How Breeding Changed the Sequence

 Selective breeding did not create new behaviors.
 It turned the volume up on specific phases and down on others.
+The AKC overview of predatory behavior in dogs confirms that breed-specific work was built around amplifying or muting these phases.
 Understanding which phases dominate in your breed explains why your dog does what it does.

 Breed GroupAmplified PhasesSuppressed PhasesWhat You See